underthemoss/ERP-Branch-Willy/CLINEDOCS.md

 ---

 ### Project Overview

 This is a typescript project, always use typescript.

 This is a NextJs app router project.

+This project uses prettier.
+After finishing a task, always run `npm run prettier:fix`

 ### Coding Standards for MUI components